Anna Krylov: Professional merit

 Krylov has served on the editorial boards of numerous peer-review journals, including Annual Review of Physical Chemistry, the Journal of Chemical Physics, the Journal of Physical Chemistry, Chemical Physics Letters, the International Journal of Quantum Chemistry, Physical Chemistry–Chemical Physics, Molecular Physics, and Wires Computational Molecular Science.
 She has served as a guest editor of special issues of J. Phys.
 Chem.
 A honoring Prof. Benny Gerber and Prof. Hanna Reisler, the special issue of Chemical Reviews on Theoretical Modeling of Excited-State Processes, and the special issue of Physical Chemistry–Chemical Physics on Quantum Information Science.
-Currently, she is an associate editor of Physical Chemistry-Chemical Physics (RSC) and of Wires Computational Molecular Science (Wiley).
+Currently, she is an associate editor of the journals Physical Chemistry-Chemical Physics (Royal Society of Chemistry) and Wires Computational Molecular Science (Wiley).

 Krylov has organized numerous symposia and is a board member of WATOC and the International Society for Theoretical Chemical Physics.
 She is the president of Q-Chem Inc. and a developer of Q-Chem, one of the world's leading ab initio quantum chemistry programs.
-In addition, she is an elected member of the International Academy of Quantum Molecular Science and an elected member (foreign) of the Academia Europaea.
+In addition, she is an elected member of the International Academy of Quantum Molecular Science, the Academia Europaea, and the American Academy of Arts and Sciences.

-In addition to her permanent appointment at USC, Krylov has served as a visiting professor at Caltech, University of Minnesota (Minneapolis), University of Colorado (JILA), Heidelberg University, University of Mainz, University of Groningen, the International Center for Theoretical Physics in Donostia, and the Center of Ultrafast Imaging at DESY in Hamburg.
+In addition to her permanent appointment at USC, Krylov has served as a visiting professor at Caltech, University of Minnesota (Minneapolis), University of Colorado (JILA), Heidelberg University, University of Mainz, University of Groningen, the Donostia International Physics Center in Spain, and the Center of Ultrafast Imaging at DESY in Hamburg.

 Activism

 Krylov is active in the promotion of gender equality in STEM fields, especially in theoretical chemistry.
-She created and maintains the web directory Women in Theoretical and Computational Chemistry, Material Science, and Biochemistry, which currently lists more than 400 scientists holding tenure and tenure track academic positions, or equivalent positions in industry, national laboratories, and other leading research establishments.
+She created and maintains the web directory Women in Theoretical and Computational Chemistry, Material Science, and Biochemistry that currently lists more than 400 scientists holding tenure and tenure track academic positions, or equivalent positions in industry, national laboratories, and other leading research establishments.
 She has delivered several talks on gender equality in STEM including a lecture at the international symposium in Uppsala, Sweden.

-Krylov is an outspoken advocate of freedom of speech and academic freedom.
-She is a founding member of the Academic Freedom Alliance and a member of its academic leadership committee.
-Her paper, "The Peril of Politicizing Science," which "launched a national conversation among scientists and the general public" on the growing influence of political ideology over STEM, has received over 90,000 views and, according to Altmetric, was the all-time highest-ranked article in the Journal of Physical Chemistry Letters.
+Krylov is a founding member of the Academic Freedom Alliance and a member of its academic leadership committee.
+Her paper, "The Peril of Politicizing Science," which "launched a national conversation among scientists and the general public" on the growing influence of political ideology over STEM, has received over 100,000 views and, according to Altmetric, was the all-time highest-ranked article in the Journal of Physical Chemistry Letters.
+Her works have been translated into Polish, Estonian, French, and Russian.